luizhenriquefbb/KPN-assignment-test/readme.md

         [x] Bad request
     * Future work:
         [] Filter sensitive information during requests
-        [] We can configure and create a lot o more tests [] Security: only logged user can make requests [] User a better architecture:
+        [] We can configure and create a lot of more tests [] Security: only logged user can make requests [] Use a better architecture:
             * Model - Map python objects to database representation
             * View - Remove sensitive information for the user / validate API inputs
             * Repositories - Remove complex queries from controllers [] Handle errors
             [] Server is down
+        [] Performance:
+            [] Do not fetch all the data once.
+Use pagination

 ## Front end
     [x] Design